 Well, there are a few options.
 We suggest you do all of them!
 It's more fun that way!

 Half of the fun is interacting with the movie!
-One such way to do that is to bring props, or buy some from our usherettes at the theater.
-If our heroes are out in the rain, make sure to have a newspaper to put over your head.
+One such way to do that is to bring props.
+If our heros are out in the rain, make sure to have a newspaper to put over your head.
 If someone declares a toast, toss some.
-If there’s a wedding scene, why not throw some rice?
+If there's a wedding scene, why not throw some rice?
 Props are great fun and wonderfully encouraged.